belu/microquark/docs/QUARKUS.md

 ## Testing

 For testing you can use the supported in-memory filesystem.
-Every `QuarkusTest` is will use the in-memory filesystem by default.
+Every `QuarkusTest` will use the in-memory filesystem by default.
 This is configured in the file `application.properties` under the test resources.

-The in-memory filesystem is using [JimFS](https://github.com/google/jimfs/).
+The in-memory filesystem is provided by [JimFS](https://github.com/google/jimfs/).

 ## Build & run